k8s-at-home/library-charts/charts/stable/common/README.md

 - Added `Horizontal Pod Autoscaler`
 - Can now use "HTTP" or "HTTPS" as port protocol (which use TCP under-the-hood)
+- Setting the port protocol to "HTTPS" adds traefik annotation to use https towards the backend service
 - Add option to automatically generate a configmap for use with the TrueNAS SCALE UI portal-button
 - Added option to use TrueNAS SCALE default storageClass by using `SCALE-ZFS` storageClass
 - It is now possible to set the `serviceName` and `servicePort` per Ingress path